Szymon-Michalak/iOS-Resources/blog/WhatAreTheDifferencesBetweenTheStaticAndClassKeywords.md

 }
 ```

-As a `final` point, since functions declared with the `class` keyword can be overridden, this means that they must be dynamically dispatched.
-In contrast, and unsurprisingly, when you declare a function with thestatickeyword, that functioncall is now statically dispatched.
+As a final point, since functions declared with the `class` keyword can be overridden, this means that they must be dynamically dispatched.
+In contrast, and unsurprisingly, when you declare a function with the `static` keyword, that function call is now statically dispatched.